 *Adjusted annually for inflation.
 If withdrawals are not qualified, the deductions must be added back to Iowa taxable income.

 Iowa's 529 Plans

 One of the biggest myths around 529 plans is the funds can only be used for tuition.
 As part of Treasurer Fitzgerald’s 2022 529 Day initiatives, he set out to debunk this myth.
 By partnering with Iowa College Aid, he reached out to higher-education institutions around the state to highlight various ways 529 funds can be used.
 See the Q&As from the participating schools below.

 - Faith Baptist Bible College and Theological Seminary (PDF)

 - Marshalltown Community College (PDF)

 Learn More About Saving for Education

-- Request a speaker for your event by completing the Speaker Request form.
+- Speaker Request Form: Request a speaker for your event.

 - Iowa 529 Plans Fact Sheet (PDF): Check out the stats, tax benefits and more for Iowa’s 529 plan accounts.

 - K-12 Fact Sheet for Iowans (PDF): Learn about using Iowa’s 529 plans in regards to K-12 tuition.